Yes, you read that correctly. No, this does not mean I will be heading out on any mindless shopping sprees.

 The actions above are exactly what I’ll be doing.
 While circumstances may very well change this week (I’m waiting on the official offer package for the 10 interview job!), I still need to give myself this opportunity to decompress from all things related to numbers–aside from potential salary negotiations…wahoo!

 While this certainly won’t be an easy feat to force myself to take this break, I know it’s necessary, I’ll benefit in many ways from doing so, and I’ll return to the budget scene rejuvenated and ready to tackle the next set of obstacles I’m faced with (or goals I’ll set).
-And when I’m ready to return to the world of budgets and tracking my pennies, this spreadsheet from Debt Advisory Centre is a great start to help with doing so (it’s not listed in dollars, but the general idea is all the same—track your money so you know where it’s going and what you can do better with it!).

 Have you ever found yourself on the Dark Side of budgeting?